SteveOv/ebop_maven/README.md

 $ conda activate ebop_maven
 ```
 #### JKTEBOP
 These codes have a dependency on the JKTEBOP tool for generating and fitting lightcurves.
 The installation media and build instructions can be found [here](https://www.astro.keele.ac.uk/jkt/codes/jktebop.html).
-The `JKTEBOP_DIR` environment variable, used to be locate the executable at runtime, is set to `~/jktebop43/` in the ebop_maven conda env (TODO: change to non version specific).
-This will need to match the location where JKTEBOP resides.
+The `JKTEBOP_DIR` environment variable, used by ebop_maven to be locate the executable at runtime, is set to `~/jktebop/` in the ebop_maven conda env.
+This will need to match the location where JKTEBOP has been set up.

 #### Alternative, venv installation
 If you prefer not to use a conda environment, the following venv setup works although I haven't tested it as thoroughly.
 Again, from this directory run the following to create and activate a .ebop_maven env;